 In a nod to the popularity Calypso music was enjoying in the mid-1950s, Berry gave “Louie Louie” a Caribbean flavor by writing the lyrics in an island-style patois.

 Berry recorded “Louie Louie” with his group the Pharaohs in 1957.
-Their version was a modest regional hit in the Northwest, where it became a favorite party song of local rock music bands.
+Their version was a modest regional hit in the Northwest, where it became a popular party song covered by many local rock bands.

 One of those bands was a group of white kids from Portland, Oregon who called themselves The Kingsmen.
 They made a raucous, poorly-recorded version of the song in 1963.